Use the Standard Syntax for More Advanced Searches

 cluster_view::<cluster_view> [cluster_value [subcluster_value]]

-Note: For this release, the cluster_view search format still requires CaseData (for example, CaseData-2) for Project Data clusters/subclusters.
+The cluster_view search format requires CaseData (for example, CaseData-2) for Project Data cluster/subcluster view names.

 Examples: